 - Primary care management

 The course is open to multidisciplinary health care professionals, therefore offering the opportunity for individuals to learn from, and inform, people from other specialities.

 The course consists of pre-course learning, three days of lectures, seminars, facilitated group discussions and practical workshops.

 In order to successfully complete this course and receive your Certificate of Attendance you must pass a multiple choice questionnaire.

 - 12th - 14th March 2019 - THIS COURSE IS NOW FULL

 if you would like to receive a notification when booking is available for future courses.

-Applications: Due to the requirement for practical supervision on this course, applications can only be considered from delegates who live and work in the UK or Ireland.
+Applications: Applications can only be considered from delegates who live and work in the UK or Ireland.